ICB-DCM/pyABC/doc/index.rst

 which parameters were well matching and which ones not.
 You do **not** need to analytically calculate the likelihood function.

-pyABC runes efficiently on multicore machines and distributed cluster setups.
+pyABC runs efficiently on multicore machines and distributed cluster setups.
 It is easy to use and flexibly extensible.

 User's Guide